-Drake Law School's Law Opportunity Leadership Program provides internships, mentorship, and leadership training for underrepresented students.
+Drake Law School's Law Opportunity Leadership Program provides internships, mentorship, and leadership training for high-achieving, underrepresented students.

 Students selected to the Law Opportunity Leadership Program will participate in a special mentorship program throughout their first year of law school.

 Students will also attend weekly leadership training sessions during the summer after their first year.

 Each student is placed in two five-week internships with Des Moines-based sponsor employers (one company and one law firm) during the summer after their first year of law school.
 Both are paid positions.

 The internships will provide students the opportunity to gain legal experience and an understanding of the employer's culture.
 Drake Law School will attempt to match each student with a company and law firm that most align with his or her interests.

 The program will be offered to students whose enrollment will significantly contribute to the diversity of the Drake Law School student body or to those who have overcome economic, educational, or other significant disadvantage.
 Drake broadly defines diversity to include race, ethnicity, socioeconomic status, disability, or LGBT status.

 Students must achieve at least a B- grade in both Legal Research and Legal Writing in the first semester of law school to be eligible for the internship portion of the program.

 Drake Law School will select up to five students from underrepresented groups for the program.
 Students will be chosen by the Law School’s Admissions Committee based on superior academic credentials, information contained in their Drake Law JD application and diversity statement, and a personal interview (to be conducted on campus or remotely).